 The CHI PLAY 2020 Doctoral Consortium provides an opportunity for doctoral students to explore and develop their research interests in games and HCI in an interdisciplinary workshop, under the guidance of distinguished researchers.
 We invite PhD students, who feel they would benefit from dissertation feedback, to apply for this unique opportunity to share their work with other doctoral students and senior researchers in the field.
-The consortium consists of an all day workshop and a poster presentation during a designated conference session.
-We have several scholarships to support DC attendance and travel.
+The consortium consists of two events before the conference and two events at the conference.
+Before the conference, participants will engage in peer-review of all participants’ submissions in small groups and a small-group mentoring session.
+At the conference, all participants will present a video on their work during a special conference session.
+We have several scholarships to support DC attendance.
 These will be awarded after acceptance.

 The Consortium aims to (1) provide a setting where students can present their work and meet other students, (2) provide feedback on students’ current research and guidance on future research directions, (3) offer each student comments and fresh perspectives on their work from researchers and students outside their own institution, (4) promote the development of a supportive community of scholars and a spirit of collaborative research, and (5) contribute to the conference goals through interaction with other researchers and conference events.

 |August 10, 2020||Decisions sent to authors|

 |August 10 – September 21, 2020||Small-group video peer review|

 |September 3, 2020||Final camera-ready papers due|

 |September 21 – October 5, 2020||Small-group meetings with mentors|

 |November 1, 2020||Doctoral Consortium Workshop with full group, including presentation of revised video|